Ali2500/BURST-benchmark/README.md

 For this to work, you need to clone the TrackEval repo and set the environment variable `TRACKEVAL_DIR` to its path.

+**Frame-rate:** The val and test sets are evaluated at 1FPS.
+The eval code can handle result files with arbitrary frame rates (the predicted masks for un-annotated frames are simply ignored).

-Additional Details: This bash script creates a temporary directory and copies the provided predictions and ground-truth files there before calling the eval scripts for BURST in TrackEval.
+**Additional Details:** This bash script creates a temporary directory and copies the provided predictions and ground-truth files there before calling the eval scripts for BURST in TrackEval.
 The three exemplar-guided tasks share the same evaluation procedure, as do the common and long-tail class-guided tasks.
 For the open-world tracking task, the internal TrackEval script is actually executed three times for the different class splits and the results for each run are printed separately.

 ## Baselines